vishwa-uber/Cadence-Docs/docs/03-concepts/08-cross-dc-replication.md

 After the configuration is deployed:

 1. Register a global domain
-`cadence --do <domain_name> domain register --global_domain true  --clusters clusterDCA clusterDCB --active_cluster clusterDCA`
+`cadence --do <domain_name> domain register --global_domain true  --clusters clusterDCA,clusterDCB --active_cluster clusterDCA`

 2. Run some workflow and failover domain from one to another